qnxxxx/arduino_pump_control/README.md

 TO DO:
 1. Manually turn on/off the pump via web interface
-2. Implenet LCD display buffer
+2. Implement LCD display buffer
 3. Optimize the code